woolfson-group/RASSCCoL/README.md

 ## Installation

-This code requires a small number of external libraries (see `env/RASSCoL_no_RF_env.yml`) as was tested using Python 3.9.18.
+This code requires a small number of external libraries (see `env/RASSCoL_no_RF_env.yml`) and was tested using Python 3.9.18.

 To set up the environment, run:

 ```bash
 conda env create -f env/RASSCoL_no_RF_env.yml
 ```

+To prepare files for AutoDock Vina, Open Babel is needed.
+[See here for installation](https://openbabel.org/docs/Installation/install.html#install-binaries)

 ## Running